 Psychiatrists in Arden, NC

 Ever feel like you are just barely getting by, drowning in all the to-do's.
 Feeling like you are just not good enough, will you ever get there?
 As a society, we have been exceptional at ensuring perfection is the only way to be happy.
 But who says?
 Who gets to dictate what perfection is?
 This is your life.
-We will all have struggles, loss, grief in our lives, but there are people who care.
+We will all have struggles in life-loss, grief, feeling stuck…but there are people who care.
 Depression, anxiety, trauma touches everyone in some way.
 You deserve to be heard.
 I strive to listen, hear you, and work together to find your way back to your best life.
 There is always hope, sometimes you just need help to find it.

 Ever feel like you are just barely getting by, drowning in all the to-do's.
 Feeling like you are just not good enough, will you ever get there?
 As a society, we have been exceptional at ensuring perfection is the only way to be happy.
 But who says?
 Who gets to dictate what perfection is?
 This is your life.
-We will all have struggles, loss, grief in our lives, but there are people who care.
+We will all have struggles in life-loss, grief, feeling stuck…but there are people who care.
 Depression, anxiety, trauma touches everyone in some way.
 You deserve to be heard.
 I strive to listen, hear you, and work together to find your way back to your best life.
 There is always hope, sometimes you just need help to find it.

 We offer Spravato intranasal esketamine and intramuscular ketamine treatment therapy to patients in western North Carolina.
 Our mission is to help treat major depression, PTSD, and related anxiety conditions through newly approved medications and methods in psychiatry.
 Spravato (esketamine) CIII Nasal Spray is indicated, in conjunction with an oral antidepressant, for the treatment of: Treatment-Resistant Depression (TRD) in adults, and Major Depressive Disorder (MDD) with acute suicidal ideation or behavior.